Sacha Baron Cohen beats ex-judge Roy Moore's defamation appeal

 By Jonathan Stempel

-NEW YORK, July 7 (Reuters) - Sacha Baron Cohen on Thursday defeated an appeal by former Alabama judge Roy Moore accusing the British comedian of defamation for falsely portraying him as a pedophile in an interview for the show "Who Is America?"
+NEW YORK, July 7 (Reuters) - Sacha Baron Cohen on Thursday defeated an appeal by former Alabama judge Roy Moore who had accused the British comedian of defamation for falsely portraying him as a pedophile in an interview for the show "Who Is America?"

 In a 3-0 vote, the 2nd U.S. Circuit Court of Appeals in Manhattan said the interview was constitutionally protected speech, agreeing with a lower court judge that it was "clearly comedy and that no reasonable viewer would conclude otherwise."

-Larry Klayman, the Moores' lawyer, called the decision a "travesty," saying the consent agreement was ambiguous because Judge Moore crossed out a provision waiving claims related to alleged sexually oriented behavior and questioning.
+Larry Klayman, the Moores' lawyer, called the decision a "travesty," saying the consent agreement was ambiguous because the former judge crossed out a provision waiving claims related to alleged sexually oriented behavior and questioning.

 "This should not have been taken away from the jury," Klayman said in an interview.
-The Moores will ask the entire 2nd Circuit to review the case.
+The Moores will ask the entire 2nd Circuit to review the panel decision, something it rarely does.

+Russell Smith, a lawyer for Baron Cohen, said in a statement: "After nearly four years of litigation, it seems Mr. Moore's frivolous lawsuit is finally over."

-Lawyers for Baron Cohen and Paramount Global's PARA.O Showtime network, which broadcast "Who Is America?," did not immediately respond to similar requests.
+Paramount Global's PARA.O Showtime network, which broadcast "Who Is America?" and was also a defendant, did not immediately respond to requests for comment.

 Baron Cohen, disguised as fictional Israeli anti-terrorism expert Erran Morad, instead waved a wand-like object that purportedly detected pedophiles by identifying an enzyme that secreted at "three times the level of non-perverts."